Fitch Rates Verizon's Sr. Unsecured Note Offering 'A-'; Outlook Stable

 Communications Corp.

-proceeds and cash on hand to tender for and redeem early $10.7
+billion in pre-tax proceeds and cash on hand to tender for and

 KEY ASSUMPTIONS